eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 • Once a template from the normal ear has been made and the appropriate location determined for ear placement on the malformed side, the ipsilateral side of the head is shaved up to the vertex of the scalp.
 The superficial temporal artery is palpated or Dopplered.
 The side of the head and face and the skin graft donor area are then prepared and draped.
 The skin graft should measure 4 cm by 12 cm, and the donor site is closed primarily with a subcuticular closure.

-• A 12 cm horizontal incision is made on the scalp, two thirds of the way from the ear remnant to the vertex.
+• A 12 cm horizontal incision is made on the scalp, 6-8 cm superior to the remnant.
 The incision should not extend through the underlying fascia.
 The skin is lifted off the fascia, preserving hair follicles and identifying viable arterial and venous branches.
 A second incision is made in a curvilinear fashion at, or slightly peripheral to, the hairline, taking care not to jeopardize the underlying fascia.
 The superficial temporal artery should be ligated and divided at its frontal branch, taking care not to injure the temporal nerve.

 • The goal is to lift a temporoparietal flap measuring 12 x 12 cm.
 Once the incisions in the fascia have been made, the flap is then elevated in a superior to inferior manner and passed through the inferior, curvilinear incision.
 Care is taken not to injure the superficial temporal, occipital, or postauricular vessels as they enter the flap.
 The flap is then irrigated with saline.